 If you want better results you’ve got to address performance weakness in your business.
 It exists, and it’s hurting you in a number of ways.

 The good news?
 This is where opportunities live.

 What’s at stake while problems persist?
 You are missing opportunities.
 And that’s always bad news.

 This process will show you how to assess performance weakness in your business with an Alignment Map.

 The good news?
 An Alignment Map can help you reach your full potential.

 And this means you can design solutions that become strengths, even disruptors that give you an edge.

 Even the most savvy business leaders have a hard time wrapping their heads around persistent weaknesses that impact productivity and profitability.
-Diagnosing precisely where the weaknesses are, and what’s causing your problems is only the first step towards finding improvements that work, and scale.
+Diagnosing precisely where weaknesses are, and what’s causing your problems is only the first step towards finding improvements that work.
 Finding and implementing improvements that work and scale takes innovative thought, trial and error and more than anything, a willingness to fail.